tetsushijp/AEP-Hands-on-Labs/labs/travel/Foundations/DULE.md

 3. In the Edit governance labels overlay, expand "IDENTITY LABELS".
 Select "I1" and click the "Save changes" button.

       ![Demo](./images/datausagelabel3.png)

+Congratulations, you applied a data usage label to a dataset field and created a customer data usage policy.

 <br>
 <br>